anastasiajsokol/StaticLock/README.md

 A system for adding password-locked content to static websites.

+The newist version is still in active development and some features may not be functional at a given point in time, check out the stable directory for a fully working version!

 ## Development Tools

 The development command line tool is named `staticlock` and serves to make it easy for you to secure directories before deploying your static site.